astrazeneca-cgr-publications/mantis-ml-release/README.md

 ## `mantisml-profiler`

 #### Preview selected phenotypes and features (optional)
-You may preview all selected features based on your input config file parameters by running the `mantisml-profiler` command.
+You may preview all selected phenotypes and relevant features based on your input config file parameters by running the `mantisml-profiler` command.
 <br>
-This allows the user to view which HPO phenotypes and features are picked up based on the given input parameters.
-Based on the results, the user may further tweak their input config file to better refelct the set of phenotypes and/or features that are more relevant for their disease/case under study.

 To run `mantisml-profiler`, you need to provide a config file (`.yaml`) and an output directory.
 ```